hjlllll/DexFuncGrasp/README.md

 python grasp_gym_runtime_white_new_data.py --pipeline cpu --grasp_mode dynamic --idx 0 --instance 0
 ```

-if you think this grasp is good grasp, press blank and poses can be saved, try to collect less than 30 grasps, and click **x** in isaacgym in the top right to close.
+- If you think this grasp is good grasp, press blank and poses can be saved, try to collect less than 30 grasps, and click **x** in isaacgym in the top right to close.
 The grasp pose could be saved in dir ***Grasp_Pose/***.

 - After collection, unit axis for grasps in ***/Tink_Grasp_Transfer/Dataset/Grasps/*** in order to learn sdf function of each category.
 ```bash